 Like the surveillance system, Fast Thinking never stops.
 It sifts through and processes all the incoming data and prioritises those aspects that require immediate attention.
 If it didn’t do this we would soon become overwhelmed by data!
 The incoming data is associated with everything you already know and have experienced.
 An association is simply a connection between any two ideas or experiences and, because we all have unique experiences, our associations will differ.
 For example, one person may associate a bag of rubbish at the side of the road with annoying fly-tippers whilst a security professional may have a completely different association.

 Your Fast Thinking can search through literally millions of pieces of data at the same time.
 It has the ability to find patterns that Slow Thinking cannot.
-One small piece of data may seem insignificant to our Slow Thinking analysis, but in conjunction with many other “insignificant” pieces, can present a pattern to our Fast Thinking that, put together, signifies threat.
+One small piece of data may seem insignificant to our Slow Thinking analysis, but in conjunction with many other “insignificant” pieces, can present a pattern to our Fast Thinking that, put together, signifies a threat.
 Fast Thinking then serves up a solution to your consciousness as an impulse to say or do something specific.

 The “Fast Thinking” process determines the initial response to threat